 ACTI ONS TO BE COMPLETED BY 2030 LEAD AGENCY IMPLEMENTATION APPROACH 7.1 Implement procurement policies for Metro and local governments that prioritize the purchase of products and services with low environmental and human health impacts.
 Metro Cities Counties Code and authorizations 7.2 Implement policies that will reduce the use of single-use products such as single-use plastic bags.
 Metro Cities Counties Code and authorizations 7.3 Advocate for the reclassification of high-risk nonagricultural pesticides to restricted use status in Oregon.
 Metro Legislative agendas 7.4 Implement policies and programs that lead to the construction of buildings that use fewer resources, including improvements to Oregon Reach Code and baseline building codes to address material selection preferences and restrictions, incentives for space-efficient homes and removal of barriers to adopting lower-impact materials.
-Metro Cities Counties Existing programs incentives for space-efficient homes and removal of barriers to adopting lower- zy 👬 New 📮 Directive action
+Metro Cities Counties Existing programs E Highest potential to advance equit cy 🎎 New Directive action